saiprasaad2002/Custom-FastAPI-MCP-Server/README.md

 - **Duplicate Detection**: Identifies existing applications by email, resume content, and job description to prevent redundant processing.
 - **Resume Validation**: Validates uploaded documents as resumes using LLM-based analysis.
 - **Error Logging**: Persists detailed error logs in a SQLite database for debugging and auditing.
-- **MCP Integration**: Orchestrates multi-agent workflows via a custom MCP server, exposing tools as reusable endpoints.
+- **Custom MCP Server**: Orchestrates the agent workflows via a custom MCP server, exposing tools as reusable GET endpoints.

 ---